TheKingAde/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2nd function -  swaps the values of two integers
 3rd function -  returns the length of a string.
-4th function - prints a string, followed by a new line, to stdout 6th function - reverses a string
+4th function - prints a string, followed by a new line, to stdout 5th function - prints a string, in reverse, followed by a new line 6th function - reverses a string
 9th function -  prints n elements of an array of integers, followed by a new line